amichnia/Swift-framework-with-private-ObjC-example/README.md

 > "Swift sees every header you expose **publicly** in your umbrella header.
 The contents of the Objective-C files in that framework are automatically available from any Swift file within that framework target, with no import statements."

-So it **does not provide desired behaviour**.
+So it **does not provide the desired behavior**.
 Moreover, I noticed that quite often it leads to a chain of "including non-modular header" issues.
 That literally makes you rewrite half of the headers.
-It is still doable, as long as you don't import any header that is out of your control, for example headers from some static library.
+It is still doable, as long as you don't import any header that is out of your control, for example, headers from some static library.
 Summing up:

 **Pros:**
-+ Its intended way to do Swift ObjC interoperability
++ Its intended way to do ObjC -> Swift interoperability

 **Cons:**
 - All Objective-C members exposed to Swift are also publicly visible